mbyx/Automaton/README.md

 </div>

-Automaton is a library based on uinput designed to be a substitute for autohotkey in linux.
+Automaton is a library based on uinput designed to be a substitute for [AutoHotkey](https://www.autohotkey.com/) in linux.
-It has support for HotKeys, HotStrings, and Remaps with configurable options, context sensitivity, and device manipulation.
+It has support for hotkeys, hotstrings, and remaps with configurable options, context sensitivity, and device manipulation.

 ### Note
 Automaton supports only Linux.
 Automaton uses uinput in order to work.
-Therefore, install Automaton and run its apps via:
+So your user should either be in the input group, or install Automaton and run scripts as:
 ```shell
 sudo pip install automaton-linux
 sudo python3 main.py # main.py contains the Automaton app